AndrewAcomb/KBQA-SaaS-SimpliFi/README.md

 #### Options for training the model for use in Simplifi.

 1. Train the model through the KBQA SaaS React frontend.

-2. Download the model from Google Docs.
+2. Download the pretrained model from Google Docs.

 ## KBQA SaaS